 With CFL mercury exposure hinging entirely on breaking the bulb and not effectively cleaning up, fish definitely pose a greater risk when it comes to mercury poisoning.
 We actually eat the mercury in the fish.
 And even then, limiting your fish consumption to a couple of times a week is a perfectly logical balance between the proven health benefits of eating fish and the small amount of mercury you might be ingesting.

-For more information on mercury sources and how to avoid them, look over the links on the next page.
+For more information on mercury sources and how to avoid them, look over the links below.